Mandeepan/Data-Science/README.md

+#Credit Approval Model for Banks

-# This repository is about my capstone projects 1 for Springboard Data Science course.
-The proposal is as follows
+The following proposal is for my 1st capstone project for Springboard Data Science course.

-Capstone Project 1 Proposal: Credit Approval Model for Banks Mandy Pan
+Mandy Pan
 January, 2018